Armenian epic poetry is famous for its 4 national novels, included different songs and mythological narratives.

-The forth novel is called Daredevils of Sassoun, which has been kept due to oral traditions with 160 versions of collections of the 19th century.
-The novel has 4 generation history: (Sanasar and Balthasar, Great Mher, David, Little Mher).
+The poem has 4 generation history – Sanasar and Baghasar, Great Mher, David, Little Mher.
 The story begins with the origin of the family and the establishment of Sasna Home and ends with the latch of the last representative- immortal Little Mher.
 Moreover, the general theme is the contrast of the foreign and native countries.
 The next theme is the heroic marriage and the description of the victorious wars.

 The basis of these three branches includes the legends of Indo-European Thunderous God and the God of light and solar- Mihr, which are put together with the ancient legend of the twin brothers from the first branch.
 Moreover, Daredevils of Sassoun has reflected the spiritual and material life of Armenian people and the drams and hopes of the working class.
 Thus, this epos is considered to be one of the most essential works, which describes the national folklore, and accordingly, it is an encyclopedia-archive about the religion, philosophy, traditions of the Armenian nation.

-In 2012, the epos has been added in the list of the Intangible Cultural Heritage of the Humanity of UNESCO.
+In 2012, the epos “Daredevils of Sassoun” has been added in the list of the Intangible Cultural Heritage of the Humanity of UNESCO.

 The epic songs are the verse compositions of the epic folklore, which are colored with mythological, religious and other events of historical figures.